Diplomatic relations were established on 9 October 1962 immediately after Uganda had become an independent state.

 Uganda harbours more than 1.5 million refugees, making it currently the biggest host country in Africa.
 According to the United Nations, around 4 million people in Uganda require humanitarian aid.
 The German Government is providing political, financial and personnel support in this situation.
 The priority is to meet the needs of refugees by providing emergency shelters, clean water and food.

-Government development cooperation is implemented by the KfW Development Bank (Financial Cooperation) and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ, Technical Cooperation).
-The Federal Government also supports the work of Germany’s political foundations (the Friedrich Ebert Foundation and the Konrad Adenauer Foundation have their own offices in Kampala), churches and non‑governmental organisations.
-In addition, some 100 associations and initiatives in Germany support projects in Uganda.
+The Federal Government supports the work of political foundations (the Friedrich‑Ebert‑Stiftung and Konrad‑Adenauer‑Stiftung have offices in the capital Kampala), churches and non‑governmental organisations.
+In addition, around 100 associations and initiatives in Germany support projects in Uganda.

 Overall, Uganda has a good balance of trade with Germany.
 Uganda’s main exports to Germany are coffee, gold, tea and fish.
 Its main imports from Germany are machinery and chemical products.
 Uganda is open to direct foreign investment.
 Several German enterprises operate successfully in the country.

 Demand for German tuition in Uganda is growing.
 The Ugandan‑German Cultural Society, which was founded in 1989, has been accredited as a Goethe‑Zentrum since 2008, offering German courses and language examinations.
 The Goethe‑Zentrum also organises exhibitions and other events and artist exchanges.
 The German Academic Exchange Service awards annual scholarships, promotes university cooperation and seconds a lector to Makerere University.
 German is on the curricula of fourteen schools in Uganda, including one PASCH School.